telerik/fiddler-everywhere-docs/rules-presets/filters/hide-connect-tunnels.md

 ## Creating a "Hide CONNECT Tunnels" Rule

-In this example, we will create a rule named "Hide CONNECT Tunnels" that hides all requests made with HTTP method CONNECT (also known as proxy CONNECT Tunnels).
+This example shows how to create a rule named "Hide CONNECT Tunnels" that hides all requests made with HTTP method CONNECT (also known as proxy CONNECT Tunnels).

 Create a "Hide CONNECT Tunnels" rule that sets the following matching conditions and actions through the [Rules Builder]({%slug modify-traffic-get-started%}).